Skip to main content

 Chord & Arrangement Commentary:

-The verses are set in B minor, following the haunting progression: Bm (with a Bm6 in there too) – A – G – Em – Bm – A – G. The chorus, however, modulates to D major: D – A – D – C – G, creating a dramatic lift—like a brief escape from the emotional void.
-The orchestration is lush, with layered strings, soft synth pads, which can be emulated on guitar).
-Gilmour’s solo uses slow phrasing, sustained bends, and vocal-like phrasing to evoke a sense of profound yearning and catharsis.
+The verses are set in B minor, following the progression: Bm (with a BmSus2 in there too) – A – G – Em – Bm The chorus, however, modulates to D major: D – A – D – C – G, creating a dramatic lift—like a brief escape from the emotional void (check out the song's video from the film, The Wall).
+The orchestration is pretty lush, lots of right hand keyboard arpeggios that can be translated to the guitar, with layered strings, soft synth pads, which also can be emulated on a second guitar as a harmony).
+Gilmour’s solo uses slow phrasing, sustained bends, and vocal-like phrasing to evoke a sense of the character 'Pink's' profound yearning and catharsis, and his increasingly ruptured sense of sanity.